Controlling the Starting of the Citrix Desktop Service (BrokerAgent)

 }

-$socket = New-Object System.Net.Sockets.Socket $saddrf, $stype, $ptype
+$socket = New-Object System.Net.Sockets.Socket ([System.Net.Sockets.AddressFamily]::InterNetwork, [System.Net.Sockets.SocketType]::Stream, [System.Net.Sockets.ProtocolType]::Tcp)

 $socket.Connect($ConnectToHost,$ConnectOnPort)

-$numArray = new-object byte[] 21
+$numArray = New-Object byte[] 21

 $socket.ReceiveTimeout = 5000

-$output = [System.Text.Encoding]::ASCII.GetString($numArray)
+$strASCII = [System.Text.Encoding]::ASCII.GetString($numArray)

 }